Amy M Lambert

 Student learning goals

-Explore different approaches to contemporary art that incorporate the natural environment (i.e., landscape-based art, environmental art, earthworks and ecological art)
+Be able to recognize and articulate the different approaches to public art that incorporate the natural environment (i.e., landscape-based art, environmental art, earthworks and eco-art) and distinguish between projects based in natural sciences and projects based in arts/humanities

 General method of instruction

 Course material will be presented through interactive lectures, discussions, readings and field based activities.
-Generally, we will read from an art text (Vanishing Ice exhibition catalogue) and climate change publication each week to develop questions that synthesize and bridge concepts of art and climate change ecology.
+Generally, we will read from an art text (Matilsky) and restoration text (Higgs) each week to develop questions that synthesize and bridge concepts of art and restoration.
 The art text focuses on historical and contemporary environmental artists.
-The climate change readings with focus on ecological impacts, as well as ethical and philosophical ideas of climate change with a special focus on concepts related to aesthetics, resilience and stewardship.
-Writing assignments (Question development) will be used to bridge ideas of art and climate change as well as provide a framework for group discussion.
+The restoration text focuses on ethical and philosophical ideas of restoration.
+Writing assignments (Question development) will be used to bridge ideas of art and restoration as well as provide a framework for group discussion.
 Weekly art projects will be assigned based on concepts presented in the readings.
 Art instruction will be provided in-class prior to art assignments and will focus on basic art strategies.

 Class assignments and grading

-Writing assignments include the development of question sets that incorporate and synthesize concepts from both readings about art and climate change.
+Writing assignments include the development of question sets that incorporate and synthesize concepts from both readings about art and restoration.
 Art assignments may include the creation of artworks made from modeling clay, mark-making tools and text.

 Writing assignments will be evaluated on thoughtful construction of ideas, clear and logical paragraph development, proper usage of terminology and use of supporting material.
 Art assignments will be evaluated on your willingness to take risks in exploring ideas (conceptual and intellectual pursuit), development of ideas and progress of work (artistic process), appropriate use of tools (craftsmanship) and presentation (ambition and investment).